 Lupyan, G. (2017).
 How reliable is perception?
 PsyArXiv; (to appear in Philosophical Topics)

-Lupyan, G. (under review; preprint available).
-Changing what you see by changing what you know: the role of attention and cues.
-PsyArXiv
+Lupyan, G. (to appear).
+Changing what you see by changing what you know: the role of attention.
+PsyArXiv; to appear in Frontiers in Psychology

 Winter, B., Perlman, M., Perry, L., Lupyan, G. (in press).
 Which words are most iconic?
 Iconicity in English sensory words.
 Interaction Studies.

 Lupyan, G. (in press).
 Objective Effects of Knowledge on Visual Perception.
 Journal of Experimental Psychology: Human Perception and Performance.

 Lupyan, G., Dale, R.A.C.
 (2016).
 Why are there different languages?
 The role of adaptation in linguistic diversity.
 Trends in Cognitive Sciences.
 20(9), 649–660. https://doi.org/http://dx.doi.org/10.1016/j.tics.2016.07.005